Tree Nut Allergy Diet

 Caponata (seafood salad with pine nuts)

-Gianduja (a creamy mixture of chocolate and chopped toasted nuts found in premium or imported chocolate)
+Gianduja (mixture of chocolate and toasted nuts in premium or imported chocolate)

 Natural nut extract